VirusTotal/yara/docs/modules/pe.rst

    .. c:member:: verified

         Boolean, true if signature was sucessfully verified.
+More details about what the `verified` means is mentioned under the attribute `pe.is_signed`.

     .. c:member:: digest_alg